pace-neutrons/Horace/documentation/smg/02_development_environment.md

 ## Getting Horace and Herbert

-Horace lives in two separate code-bases.
+The overall Horace application lives in two separate repos.
-Horace is the main code-base.
+Horace is the main repo for Horace application functionality.
-Herbert provides utilities which enable Horace to run.
+It has a runtime dependency on Herbert, which provides utilities which enable Horace to run.
+Note that there are some Herbert runtime dependencies on Horace; there are open tickets to deal with this.

 Developers should obtain the code from the git repos: